ghosert/VimProject/StudyPyramid/Mako/Mako.markdown

 #### Cycling

-Cycling is available regardless of whether the iterable you’re using provides a __len__ method.
+Cycling is available regardless of whether the iterable you're using provides a __len__ method.

 ```
 <ul>